crashoverride777/swifty-ads/README.md

 var googleBannerAdView = GADBannerView()
 ```

-This is what is called a shared Banner ad, although not really needed for a spritekit game with 1 view controller this is the correct way to use banner ads in aps with multiple ViewControllers.
+This is what is called a shared Banner ad, although not really needed for a spritekit game with 1 view controller this is the correct way to use banner ads in apps with multiple ViewControllers.
 You can read more about shared banner ads on Apples website (https://developer.apple.com/library/ios/technotes/tn2286/_index.html).

 - Step 7: In your viewController write the following in ```swift ViewDidLoad```.
 Its best to call these as soon as possible.
 ```swift